thib1984/ytdlmusic/README.md

 ### Have you tested your package?

-Before a new version of ytdlmusic is published, it is checked in automatic job, with the last versions of pip, youtube-dl and youtube-search-python, all in the last versions of Python in the branches 3.6 to 3.9.
+Before a new version of ytdlmusic is published, it is checked in automatic job, with the last versions of pip, youtube-dl and youtube-search-python, and too in the last versions of Python in the four branches 3.6 to 3.9.

 Each night, another job checks the actual package with last versions of dependencies and Pythons 3.6 to 3.9 and 3.10.
 So if a regression appears, the author of ytdlmusic received  an automatic mail to warn it.